particle-iot/docs/src/content/getting-started/cloud/cloud-api.md

 {{> cloud-api-simple-get className="apiHelperCloudApiProductList" buttonName="List Products" height="300"}}

+### Retrieve product info

+The [retrieve product info](/reference/cloud-apis/api/#retrieve-a-product) API gets information about a single product that you have access to.
+This can be a sandbox product or an organization product.

+{{> cloud-api-get-product-info}}

 ### List product devices

 The [list product devices](/reference/cloud-apis/api/#list-devices-in-a-product) API lists the devices in the sandbox for this user.